AI in Edtech: The emergence of an unanticipated technology

 By Senthil Devarajan

-Artificial intelligence (AI) has revolutioniSed many industries, the education industry is no different and gaining positive momentum with AI adoption.
-To achieve diverse and improved outcomes, AI can be applied to school-based learning, professional learning and assessment, lifelong learning, and enterprise workforce learning and assessment.
-The technology and its associated tech including machine learning (ML), deep learning, natural language processing and computer vision are restructuring the way educators approach learning and assessment and gaining the confidence of researchers and businesses alike.
-Demand for more personalised and intelligent teaching content has extended AI’s utility and its further integration can transform the way people learn, teach, and evaluate students’ progress.
+Artificial intelligence (AI) has revolutionized many industries, the education industry is no different and gaining positive momentum with AI adoption.
+To achieve diverse and improved outcomes, AI can be applied to school-based learning, professional learning & assessment, lifelong learning, and enterprise workforce learning & assessment.
+The technology and its associated tech including machine learning (ML), deep learning, natural language processing and computer vision are restructuring the way educators approach learning & assessment and gaining the confidence of researchers and businesses alike.
+Demand for more personalized and intelligent teaching content has extended AI’s utility and its further integration can transform the way people learn, teach, and evaluate students’ progress.
 But any new technology comes with risks.

-AI technology in education provides more freedom in learning and gives students and teachers a space for feedback without bias and enables personaliSation of the learning based on the individual’s need and goal.
-Some of the potential benefits that outweigh the threats of adapting AI and ML to edtech are:
+AI technology in education provides more freedom in learning and gives students and teachers a space for feedback without bias and enables personalization of the learning based on the individual’s need & goal.
+Some of the potential benefits that outweigh the threats of adapting AI & ML to Edtech are:

 Current applications:

-Students positive attitude towards personalised learning is shifting the learning and assessment based on students’ ability and career aspirations, which make them successful in their professional and personal objectives.
-AI-powered software can analyse student performance data, contents available and recommend individualised study plans based on their individual strengths and weaknesses.
+Students positive attitude towards personalized learning is shifting the learning & assessment based on students’ ability and career aspirations, which make them successful in their professional & personal objectives.
+AI-powered software can analyze student performance data, contents available and recommend individualized study plans based on their individual strengths and weaknesses.
 Also integrating the data on the market skill demand provides clearer options and recommendations to students to find a job when they complete their studies.

 Adoption of virtual reality (VR) and augmented reality (AR) is slowly increasing and current AR usage by students is between 10% to 15%, but no way near mainstream revenue for most of the educators and content providers.
 VR and AR technologies can help students visualize complex concepts, interact with digital objects and learn.
 Also, natural language processing (NLP) can enable AI-powered chatbots to converse with students and provide instant support and feedback to enhance the overall learning experience.